 So the girls return from their Fort Lauderdale shenanigans to find that out of the blue, Canby Hall has decided to let in boys.
 They’re starting with a trial of three boys for the spring term only.
 If it goes well, they’ll admit boys in full force next year.
 (Side note: as far as I can tell, this experiment did go well, since the boys end up staying through graduation, but no other males are ever admitted.
 These three remain the only boys the following year, and when the new class comes in around book #18 there are no boys then either.
 Did the school administration fear no others could ever live up to the three original superior specimens of teenage masculinity?)
 “Where are they putting these guys?”
 Dana wants to know.
 Responds Casey with a straight face, “Here.
 In 407.”
 See, in the ’80s, this was a joke.
 Today, that might be true.

 Anyway, the whole dorm realizes things have definitely changed when they go down for Sunday brunch, and later for a fire drill, looking like crap and the boys are there to witness it all.
+The girls are all wearing ratty bathrobes (a Canby tradition, apparently, though we never hear of it again) and Pamela Young is wearing an herbal mud mask.
+So she’s been seen with mud on her face before, what was the big deal in book #17?
 PA makes the official announcement once classes start back up, which is a little late on the uptake if you ask me.
 Why would there be no warning given to the students, and especially the parents, before such a major change in a 100-year-old boarding school?
 Can you imagine paying an arm and a leg for your daughter’s single-sex education and learning secondhand that the school changed it on a whim over Spring Break to make a few extra bucks?
 Sheesh.

 In any case, the time has now come to introduce the new men on the scene.
 They are Terry, a writer whom Dana, of course, instantaneously falls head over heels for; Sheff, who is black so is obviously a new love interest for who else but Faith; and Keith, who is a nerd and the surprise object of affection for the anti-male Casey.
 Keith, though a stereotypical dork who accessorizes with calculators and pocket protectors even though I have never seen anyone dress this way even after spending years in academics, is the most lovable of the newcomers, if you ask me.
 He makes observations such as: “You girls seem to live on toast and black coffee.
 You ought to be starting the day with more protein.
 Not to mention riboflavin.”
 Ladies’ man Sheff takes the opportunity to suggest the girls sit down and have a few riboflavins with them.